with Susan Turnage, RN, CYN, RYT 500

 - Recognize the benefits of incorporating YogaNursing as an adjunct therapy into nursing practice

 - Describe, demonstrate, and teach therapeutic Yoga postures and breathing techniques

-- Explain any precautions, contraindications, or modifications needed in order to offer a safe practice to clients’ various clinical health needs and diagnosis
+- Explain any precautions, contraindications, or modifications needed in order to offer a safe practice for clients’ various clinical health needs and diagnoses

 - Describe incorporation of YogaNursing methodology into the Nursing process and interventions to increase quality of life for both nurse and patient